Arlorean/SimpleUnityLoadSave/README.md

 - GameObjects to be serialized must have unique names.
 - GameObjects must exists at startup of the game and persist (not be deleted) for the duration of the game.
+- The save only works for the current scene.
+Multiple scenes will need their own save files.
 - Dynamically spawned objects will not be re-spawned when the game state is re-loaded.

 ## Installation ##